How to Backtest and Access Reports in cTrader for Xen

 Related Guide

-Before running backtests, you should optimise your strategy inputs:
+Before running backtests, you may want to optimise your strategy inputs:

 Final Advice